 Whale Watching on Cat Balou Cruises

-Whale watching cruises commence August and operate each morning until mid November.
-Duration approximately 3 hours.
-At this time of year majestic Humpback whales frequent the waters just off the coast of Eden, at times coming into Twofold Bay on their southern migration….
+Whale watching cruises commence late May and operate until mid November.
+Duration approximately 2.5 hours.
+At this time of year majestic Humpback whales frequent the waters just off the coast of Eden, at times even coming into Twofold Bay.

 Whale Watching Tours

 Our Whale Watching cruises operate during the Humpback Whale. migration.
 From May to July they can be seen travelling north from Antarctica to the Coral Sea.
 During August some of the whales are still heading north however some will begin their migration south.
 September and October are the months when we see the largest number of whales passing by Eden on their southern migration.

 During the months of May through to November the majestic Humpback whales frequent the waters just off the coast at Eden, at times coming into Twofold Bay on their southern migration.
 Other species of whales that also visit this area include Southern Right, Bryde’s, Minke, occasionally Blue whales andOrca.
 Most years in August and September whales can be observed lateral lunge feeding – one of the few places in the world this can be seen!

 Cat Balou Cruises have a strong commitment to the way we run our whale watching cruises.
 We make every effort to increase knowledge, awareness and commitment to the amazing natural environment of the Tasman Sea and the humpback whale southern migration off the waters off Eden, NSW.
 Read more….